maryjng/weatherplanner-backend/README.md

       > -> form submission calls weatherApi.addAppt()
       > -> sends POST request to route /appointments
       > -> appointment MODEL addAppt() runs; data saved to db
+      > -> the appointment id is returned to the frontend
+      > -> the appointment id and form zipcode field are used to send a request to /weatherapi
+      > -> /weatherapi makes a request to the third party api and returns the data, organized by date.
+The frontend receives the data.
+      > -> Each date's data is sent to backend POST /appointments/id/forecast
       > -> forecast MODEL addForecast() runs; data saved to db
       > -> response containing appointment data sent back to frontend
       > -> React allEvents state is updated with new appointment